 Some Things I’ve Done

 I wrote dozens of books when I was in primary school, complete with my own 64-crayon illustrations.
 I have never broken a bone, but I once fell off a camel named Michael Jackson.
 I love traveling and I’m proud of my adventurous streak.
-I have studied in Singapore and China, worked with non-profit organizations in Guatemala and Egypt, worked in New York, West Africa, and Asia, and backpacked solo in four different regions of the world.
+I have studied in Singapore and China, worked with non-profit organizations in Guatemala and Egypt, worked in New York, Africa, Latin America, the Middle East, and Asia, and backpacked solo in five different regions of the world.
 I throw myself into situations, cultures and languages full force.
 I have been financially independent since the age of 17 and one of my parents is a cancer survivor.
 I am an only child.
-I have finally learned to cook for myself.
+I love cooking.
 I jaywalk and drink a lot of bubble tea.

 What I Do Now

 I just finished 15 months of digital nomadism, making my living all over Europe and Asia through freelance writing and coaching, and now I've landed a job at a major start-up on their international operations team.
 I will likely go back to being a freelance nomad in the future, but for now this career opportunity is unbeatable.

 When I'm not at work, I use this blog to promote innovation in how my generation approaches the intersection of life, career, travel, and self-discovery.
 I encourage pursuing unconventional goals, traveling and exploring more than society tells us we can, and altogether living intensely.
 I write about managing professional and personal development, feeding healthy entrepreneurial desires, nurturing a global network, and promoting success as how well we embrace the journey of life.